felixschloesser/website/README.md

-# Simple Personal Website based on the Zola Static Site generator
+# Personal Website

 ![alt text](screenshot.png "Screenshoot of the Website")

+Powerd by [Zola](https://getzola.org/) a static site generator written in rust.

 CSS Framewok used: [bulma](https://bulma.io/) with the addition of [bulma-prefers-dark](https://github.com/jloh/bulma-prefers-dark) to add support for Dark Mode.